RafaFurla/Calculator1.0/README.md

 # Calculator 1.0

-This project creates a calculator application with GUI (Graphical User Interface).
+This project I created a calculator application with GUI (Graphical User Interface).
 The code was written in python 3.9 and the GUI was created using PyQt5 (biding for Qt Framework).

 > This calculator has the following functions: